 Every year, SCA provides training, tools and projects that place motivated teens and young adults in the field to effect changes great and small.
 How do we measure the effects?
 Sometimes its through decreased CO2 levels or by the tons of trash collected or in the number of trees planted.
 Our success is also measured by the lessons learned, the perspective gained and the lives we transform—today and into the future.
 Often when the SCA project is over, the success story is just beginning.
 Take a look at some of our most recent accomplishments.

-Posted by Kevin Hamilton | Friday, April 20, 2018
+Posted by Staff | Friday, July 6, 2018

-Posted by Kevin Hamilton | Thursday, April 19, 2018
+Posted by Staff | Thursday, July 5, 2018

-Posted by Staff | Thursday, April 19, 2018
+Posted by Staff | Tuesday, July 3, 2018

-Backcountry & Wilderness, Parks, Trails and Hiking
+Backcountry & Wilderness, Parks, People, Trails and Hiking

-Posted by Staff | Wednesday, April 11, 2018
+Posted by Ally Ratliff | Wednesday, June 27, 2018

-Posted by Staff | Wednesday, April 4, 2018
+Posted by Staff | Wednesday, June 27, 2018

 Career Success, Education, Parks, People